In this section

 Person-Centred counselling/psychotherapy was the first talking therapy to be based on empirical research.
 In the 1940s and 50s Dr Carl Rogers and his colleagues audio-recorded therapy sessions to try and determine which therapist interventions were effective for clients.
 From this work, a comprehensive theory and practice was developed which has been continually expanded and refined and which is supported and validated by decades of research (e.g. recently: Cooper, Watson & Hölldampf, 2010; Elliott et al, 2013; Murphy & Joseph, 2016.)

-Although initially developed as an approach to psychotherapy, Rogers and his colleagues came to believe that their ideas could be transferred to other areas where people were in relationships.
+Although initially developed as an approach to psychotherapy, these ideas can be transferred to other areas where people are in relationships.
 For example teaching, management, childcare, patient care, conflict resolution.

 Cooper, M; Watson, JC; Hölldampf, D (2010) Person-Centered And Experiential Therapies Work: A Review Of The Research On Counseling, Psychotherapy And Related Practices.
 Ross-on-Wye: PCCS Books.

 Elliott, R., Watson, J., Greenberg, L.S., Timulak, L., & Freire, E. (2013).
 ‘Research on humanistic-experiential psychotherapies’.
 In M.J.
 Lambert (Ed.), Bergin & Garfield‘s Handbook of Psychotherapy and Behavior Change (6th ed.) (pp. 495-538).
 New York: Wiley.